 In short, as Lutherans we proclaim the message of Christ crucified!
 (1 Corinthians 1:22)

 The Lutheran Church - Missouri Synod (LCMS) originated with a group of Lutheran immigrants who left the German territory of Saxony and settled in southeast Missouri.
-They came to America to practice their faith without government pressure to merge with other church bodies or to change their teaching and practice, especially regarding Baptism and the Lord's Supper.
+They came to America to practice their faith without government pressure to merge with other church bodies or to change their teaching and practice, especially regarding things as important as Baptism and the Lord's Supper.

 The Saxon Lutherans arrived in America in the late 1830s and soon began networking with other Lutherans throughout the midwest.
 In 1847, "The German Evangelical Lutheran Synod of Missouri, Ohio and Other States" was founded in Chicago, IL.
 Eventually the name was shortened to "The Lutheran Church - Missouri Synod" (LCMS).